Trekking safety in Nepal

 Risk minimizing Asset

-- You should be accompanied by experienced guides and porters who are expert in dealing with altitude sickness.
+- You should be accompanied by experienced guides and porters who are experts in dealing with altitude sickness.
 Therefore, having guides and porters help in minimizing risk.

 - While trekking, there might have a risk of a Yak attack.
 But following the guides would help you to save from this risk too.
 Sometimes, the guide and porter also have a risk of this attack.
 But this is not a serious and dangerous one.